acerbilab/pyvbmc/docsrc/source/development.rst

 After installation, when you try to commit the staged files, git will automatically check the files and modify them for meeting the requirements of the hooks in ``.pre-commit-config.yaml``.
 The settings of the hooks are specified in ``pyproject.toml``.
 You need to restage the file if it gets modified by the hooks.

-If you want, you can also check with Pylint for more detailed errors and warnings (although Pylint seems to raise many false positives).
+If you want, you can also check with `ruff <https://beta.ruff.rs/docs/>` or `Pylint <https://www.pylint.org/>` for more detailed errors, warnings, and suggestions.

 Docstrings
 ----------

 The docstrings are generated following the `NumPy format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
-There are add-ons to generate docstring blueprints using IDE's.
+There are add-ons to generate docstring blueprints using IDEs.

 - See an example for a correct docstring from NumPy `here <https://numpydoc.readthedocs.io/en/latest/example.html>`__.
 - In PyVBMC, the ``VariationalPosterior`` class can be taken as an example of (mostly) correct docstring structure, see :mainbranch:`here <variational_posterior/variational_posterior.py>`.